spydaz/ClassTrie/README.md

 Note To extend This structure (just update the CharID to accomodate NewStringID, as well as Update ADD Function)

 Probably the NodeID Pointer can be removed (Not Req)

+Project build 1 was as class library (for Sharing) Project build 2 was as EXE (for testing)
+Built With .net 4.52